Choosing Yarn

 Cashmere and mohair come from goats, and angora comes from rabbits.
 You can get other novelty yarns with fibres from a wide range of animals, including yaks, bison, possums, and even dogs!
 If you’re going to experiment with these, be sure to research their best uses and other special considerations first.

 Many beginner knitters (myself included when I started out) begin with acrylic yarn because of availability and price.
 I would urge you to make the move to natural fibres as soon as you can afford to.
-While acrylic has its place, its lack of structure means your finished garments will lack the crispness you can achieve with natural fibres, and there’s not much you can do to fix oddities in the fabric with blocking (a finishing technique that covers many sins, which we’ll cover in “Finishing”).
+While acrylic has its place, its lack of structure means your finished garments will lack the crispness you can achieve with natural fibres, and there’s not much you can do to fix oddities in the fabric with blocking (a finishing technique that covers many sins, which you can read more about in the tutorial on “Finishing”).
 Not only that, on the scale of warmth, it ranks near the bottom.
 (Though it’s much warmer than cotton, linen, and other plant-based fibres.)

 However, if you’re knitting blankets, a garment that will need to be frequently washed or which may be likely to be lost (such as a small child’s mittens), or for someone who doesn’t react well to wool or other animal fibres, acrylic may be a good choice for you.
 Just be aware that you’re giving up some advantages in garment shaping and temperature regulation with this choice.